okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

    * Select **Compare with published version** to see the difference between your edited version and the published version.
 You can choose between a split view and a unified view.
    * Click **Revert changes** to remove your customizations and restore the default HTML/CSS and JavaScript code.

-   > **Note:** The Admin Console auto-saves your changes every few minutes.
+   > **Note:** The Admin Console auto-saves your changes every few seconds.
 You can navigate away from the code editor and your updates remain.
 To discard your changes without publishing them, turn off the toggle next to **Code editor**.

 5. Click **Publish** to commit your changes.